-In accordance with the CDBG-MIT requirements, a Citizen Advisory Committee will be created as soon as the CDBG-MIT Action Plan is approved.
-According to the guidance provided by HUD in 84 FR 45838, 45853, the Committee will meet in an open forum at least two (2) times a year to increase transparency in the implementation of the CDBG-MIT funds.
-The Committee will request and respond to the comments submitted by the public regarding the recipient's CDBG-MIT projects and programs.
-These meetings will provide the opportunity to request and respond to the public's comments about mitigation activities.2
+As per federal requirements for CDBG-MIT, a Citizen Advisory Committee shall be formalized once the CDBG-MIT Action Plan has been approved.
+Per HUD guidance at 84 FR 45838, 45853, the Committee shall meet in an open forum, not less than twice annually, to provide increased transparency in the implementation of CDBG-MIT funds.
+The Committee will solicit and respond to public comment and input regarding PRDOH's mitigation activities and serve as an on-going public forum to continuously inform the PRDOH CDBG-MIT projects and programs.
+These meetings will provide the opportunity to solicit and respond to public comments on the mitigation activities.2

 The Operational Guide describes the structure, purposes, duties, and responsibilities of the CAC in accordance with the Federal Register Notice.3 It is adopted pursuant to the provisions of Act No. 97 of June 10, 1972, as amended, known as "Organic Act of the Department of Housing", 3 LPRA § 441 et seq.
-This guide also promotes the alignment of the CAC with state and federal regulations on access to public information under the "Transparency and Expedited Procedures for Access to Public Information Act" as reflected in the Puerto Rico Department of Housing (PRDOH) Record Keeping, Management, and Accessibility Policy (RKMA), and environmental conservation, among others.
-The RKMA Policy provides that:
+This guide also promotes the alignment